Grants for U.S. Scholars and Professionals

 Read more

 Please note that for teaching grants, some universities/departments require a Ph.D. while others do not.
 Candidates should inquire about degree requirements when reaching out to potential host institutions.
 For research and professional projects, applications are accepted from university faculty, and from professionals, artists, journalists, scientists, lawyers, or independent scholars outside of academia who have recognized professional standing and substantial professional accomplishments.
-The Fulbright Core Scholar Program supports activities and projects that recognize and promote the critical relationship between educational exchange and international understanding, in addition to the intellectual merit of the proposals.
-Projects under the Global Flex Award should reflect topics which would benefit from a global perspective and clearly demonstrate a need to spend time in each of the proposed countries.

 Assignment and affiliation